Chikwenduagwu/Kaelis/README.md

 > [!IMPORTANT]
 >
-> **Kaelis is built entirely on live infrastructure.**
->
-> The project is deployed on **Ethereum Sepolia** and uses **iExec Nox** confidential smart contracts.
-There is **no mock data** anywhere in the application.
-Every campaign, encrypted allocation, claim, and confidential computation shown in the interface comes directly from the deployed contracts.
+> **Kaelis runs entirely on live infrastructure** — deployed on **Ethereum Sepolia** with **iExec Nox** confidential smart contracts.
+There is no mock data anywhere; every campaign, allocation, claim, and confidential computation shown comes directly from the deployed contracts.

 ---